 Module code: AR1553

-This module deals with the prehistoric world explores the rise of metallurgy – the production of copper, bronze and iron objects – and how this changed the way people carried out trade and their connections across wide areas.
-This is the time when the first complex state societies emerged, and the first urbanised societies are evident in the archaeological record.
-You will review early states in Mesopotamia (now Iraq), the Indus (modern Pakistan and north-western India), China, and Egypt, along with later prehistory in the Americas and south-east Asia.
+This module explores turning points from the rise of metallurgy – the production of copper, bronze and iron objects – to the dawn of written history, introducing challenging questions about people, power, places and things.
+Making metals changed the way people and things moved across vast distances and created new kinds of connections.
+With new technologies came new forms of art, new skills, new ways of life, and new forms of self-expression.
+Alongside these changes, the first complex state societies and bustling cities emerge in the archaeological record.
+‘Later prehistory’ means different time periods on different places.
+You will thus review the Bronze and Iron Ages in Europe and Britain; early states in Mesopotamia (now Iraq), the Indus (modern Pakistan and north-western India), China, and Egypt; along with the development of complex societies in the Americas and south-east Asia.

 - Metal technology and new forms of identities

 - Early writing technologies